brainlid/langchain/README.md

 mix test
 ```

-Executing a specific test, wether it is a `live_call` or not, will execute it creating a potentially billable event.
+Executing a specific test, whether it is a `live_call` or not, will execute it creating a potentially billable event.

 When doing local development on the `LangChain` library itself, rename the `.envrc_template` to `.envrc` and populate it with your private API values.
 This is only used when running live test when explicitly requested.